moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

     ```

-Now we can generate the entity classes from the schema, which we'll use when we process the transfer data:
+Now we can generate the entity classes from the schema, which we'll use when we process the transfer data.
+This will create new classes for each entity in the `src/model/generated` directory.

 ```bash
 sqd codegen